September 14, 2015

 CDC's fact sheets explain the impact of HIV on various populations in the United States.

 Yes.
-In the United States, about 15,500 people with AIDS died in 2010.
+In the United States, about 13,712 people diagnosed with AIDS died in 2012.
 HIV disease remains a significant cause of death for certain populations.
-To date, more than 635,000 individuals with AIDS in the United States have died.
+To date, an estimated 658,507 people diagnosed with AIDS in the United States have died.

 Yes.
 HIV is largely an urban disease, with most cases occurring in metropolitan areas with 500,000 or more people.
 The South has the highest number of individuals living with HIV, but when you take population size into account, the Northeast has the highest rate of persons living with new HIV infections.
 (Rates are the number of cases of disease per 100,000 people.
 Rates allow comparisons between two groups of different sizes.)